davetron5000/rspec_test_data/README.md

 end
 ```

-Notice how the *only* magic happening is the definition of `test_data` and `test_data_class` based on a convention on the name of a class
+Notice how the *only* magic happening is the definition of `test_data` and `test_data_class` based on a convention of a class defined
-that resides in a file with a specific name.
+in a file with a specific name.
 The test data class is just a normal Ruby class.
 Your test that overrides it just uses
 Ruby.

-You can opt out using Rspec metadata:
+You can opt out using RSpec metadata:

 ```ruby
 RSpec.describe Appointments do